Preservation and Presentation of the Moving Image

 For detailed course information, please check out:

-In his or her Master’s thesis, a student reports on research carried out under the supervision of two staff members involved in the programme.
+The Master's thesis reports on research carried out under the supervision of an academic staff member involved in the programme.
+The subject of the thesis must be mutually agreed upon by the student and the academic adviser.
 The thesis’ subject should be relevant to the field of heritage studies, and more specifically, the preservation and/or presentation of moving images and/or sound.
-The topic of the thesis is subject to the approval of the academic adviser(s).
 The final text should be at least 17,000 words long.

 Students who show exceptional promise during a regular or professional Master's programme are encouraged to continue their studies in a research Master's programme.
 Once students are admitted to the research Master's programme, they can transfer credits earned during their previous course of study towards their Research Master's degree.
 The Examinations Board determines which courses qualify for transfer.